richter-max/aegis/README.md

 ## 🛡️ Security Engineering Portfolio

-This project demonstrates **tier-1 security engineering practices**:
+This repository is intentionally designed as a security engineering portfolio, demonstrating how to reason about, test, and measure AI agent failure modes.

 | Domain | Implementation |
 | :--- | :--- |